 John L. Douglas

-Mr. Douglas is counsel in Davis Polk’s Financial Institutions Group, heading the firm’s bank regulatory practice.
+Mr. Douglas is a partner in Davis Polk’s Financial Institutions Group, heading the firm’s bank regulatory practice.
 As former General Counsel of the FDIC during the savings and loan crisis, he provides clients with the benefit of his first-hand experience in failed and troubled bank transactions.
-He has been involved in some of the most difficult and sensitive FDIC-assisted M&A transactions of recent years, including advising Citibank, JPMorgan Chase, Morgan Stanley, Indymac and Bank United.
+He has been involved in some of the most difficult and sensitive transactions of recent years, including many of the significant bank recapitalizations and restructurings, advising on complex regulatory and enforcement matters and providing sophisticated advice to financial institutions, their officers, directors and investors.

 Led the recapitalization of Sterling Bank ($730 million in new capital infused by Warburg Pincus and TH Lee) and Synovus ($1.1 billion in new capital)